This is the first blog post in a series on locator strategies.

 It is very important that we follow proper locator strategy when doing test automation as the application can and will change, and test automation needs to be maintained to test those changes.

 It is advised that you use the element selector that is most unlikely to change to make the automation as robust as possible.
-This is not set in stone but generally you want to adopt this priority order when finding elements.
+That principle has not changed.
+The specific order has.
+Back in 2020, when this series started, the order I reached for was:

 - Unique id